usnistgov/800-63-3/sp800-63c/sec6_assertions.md

 ### 6.1.
 Assertion Binding <a name="assertion-binding"></a>

-Assertion binding can be classified based on whether presentation by a claimant of an assertion, or an assertion reference, is sufficient for binding to the subscriber or if stronger proof that the assertion is bound to the subscriber is required.
+Assertion binding can be classified based on whether presentation by a claimant of an assertion or an assertion reference is sufficient for binding to the subscriber, or if the RP requires additional proof that the assertion is bound to the subscriber.

 #### 6.1.1.
 Bearer Assertions <a name="bearer"></a>